jaredasch/Spruce/README.md

 ## Module organization

 Haskell packages typically divide their source code into three separate places:
-  - The bulk of your code should be developed as a reusable library in modules in the `src` directory.
-We've created [Lib.hs](src/Lib.hs) for you to get started.
-You can add additional modules here.

-  - The entry point for your executable is in [Main.hs](app/Main.hs).

-  - All of your test cases should be in [the test directory](test/Spec.hs).
+  - Our library code is split into 4 main files. `ParseLib.hs` contains utility functions for applicative parsing, and is mostly borrowed from the HW5 file `Parser.hs`. `SpruceTypes.hs` contains common datatypes used in both our parser and interpreter, factored out to avoid circular dependendies between the two. `SpruceParser.hs` contains all logic for parsing Spruce programs to create abtract syntax tree.
+Finally, `SpruceEvaluator.hs` contains the logic for interpreting Spruce programs

+  - We provide a very basic CLI to interact with Spruce, which is accessible by `stack run`.
+It will prompt the user and run the provided Spruce file, outputting the result.
+Inputting `:q` will quit the CLI.

+  - Our test cases are broken down into parsing tests and evaluation tests.
+Parsing tests use the pretty print library to ensure that for arbitrary Spruce programs, pretty-printing and then parsing results in the intial program.
+This round-trip testing is done with QuickCheck for values, expressions, and statements.
+One area for improvement is including first-class functions in our QuickCheck, but we encountered issues with generating arbitrary function values.

 ## Building, running, and testing

 This project compiles with `stack build`.
-You can run the main executable with `stack run`.
+You can run the CLI with `stack run`.
 You can run the tests with `stack test`.
 Finally, you can start a REPL with `stack ghci`.

 ## Importing additional libraries